neondatabase/website/content/docs/guides/liquibase-workflow.md

 ---
-title: Manage schema changes with Liquibase
+title: Liquibase developer workflow with Neon
-subtitle: Learn how to manage schema changes in Neon using Liquibase
+subtitle: Implement a developer workflow for schema changes using Liquibase and Neon branching
 enableTableOfContents: true
 ---

 Liquibase is an open-source database-independent library for tracking, managing and applying database schema changes.
 To learn more about Luquibase, please refer to the [Liquibase documentation](https://docs.liquibase.com/home.html).

-This guide steps you through downloading and installing the Liquibase CLI, configuring Liquibase to connect to your Neon database, creating and deploying a database schema change, and rolling back a schema change.
-We'll also take a look a developer workflow that uses Liquibase with Neon's branching feature.
-The workflow involves making schema changes on a database development branch and apply the changes back to the database on your main branch.
+This guide shows you how to set up a developer workflow that uses Liquibase with Neon's branching feature.
+The workflow involves making schema changes on a target development database branch and apply the changes back to the source database on your main branch in Neon.

 ## Prerequisites